Mary-Anne Kenworthy

-Mary-Anne Kenworthy (born 25 May 1956, in Rotorua, New Zealand) is a West Australian brothel owner and businesswoman.
+Mary-Anne Kenworthy (born 25 May 1956, in Rotorua, New Zealand) is a Western Australian brothel owner and businesswoman.
 Kenworthy is an advocate for the legalisation of prostitution and improving the rights of sex workers.

 Kenworthy's business projects include media interests such as TV and Internet.
 Until 2022 she owned Langtrees 181 Kalgoorlie.
-She owns Langtrees VIP Perth, Langtrees VIP Darwin and Langtrees VIP Canberra.
+She owns Langtrees VIP Perth and Langtrees VIP Canberra.

 Born in New Zealand, Kenworthy entered the sex industry there in 1981 at age 26.
 She had three children at the time.
-In 1983, she traveled to Australia on holidays and purchases her first non-containment escort agency in Midland, the Agency Escorts & Moonlight Escorts.
+In 1983, she travelled to Australia on holidays and purchased her first non-containment escort agency in Midland, the Agency Escorts & Moonlight Escorts.
 In 1984 Kenworthy was accepted into the WA Containment system with the permission of Detective Sergeant Gage.